Villas in Provence to rent & what to see

 Between 1309 and 1377, during the Avignon Papacy, 07 successive popes took residence in Avignon, and in 1348 Pope Clement VI bought the town from Joanna I of Naples.
 Papal rule lasted until 1791 when, during the French Revolution, it became part of France.

-in this period Avignon grew from a quiet village to a mighty city.
-The Church ruled the town and made it Europe’s largest construction zone.
+In the 14th Century, the Church ruled the town and made it Europe’s biggest construction territory.
 It built its 10-foot-thick walls symbolising its power, made mansions for cardinals, residences for the whole Vatican bureaucracy, large public squares, and the pope’s towering palace.